ethereum/go-ethereum/README.md

 ### Full node on the Ropsten test network

-In addition to Görli and Rinkeby, Go-Ethereum also supports the ancient Ropsten testnet.
+In addition to Görli and Rinkeby, Geth also supports the ancient Ropsten testnet.
 The Ropsten test network is based on the Ethash proof-of-work consensus algorithm.
 As such, it has certain extra overhead and is more susceptible to reorganization attacks due to the network's low difficulty/security.

 ```shell
 $ geth --ropsten console
 ```

+*Note: Older Geth configurations store the Ropsten database in the `testnet` subdirectory.*

 ### Configuration